joshchew24/notes/FNH 330/Landwein.md

 - dry or off-dry
 - grapes must have minimum sugar to reach 5.5% ABV
 	- can [[Pre-fermentation Adjustments|Chaptalize]] after
-- no restriction on grape variety
+- no restriction on grape variet